latex3/latex3.github.io/_posts/2020-01-31-issue-11-12-of-latex3-news-released.md

 href="{{site.baseurl}}/news/latex3-news/l3news.pdf" target="_blank"
 onclick="vgwPixelCall('06009f5d88d4445cae1ba16872605b92');">combines
 all twelve LaTeX3 newletters in historical order</a>.
-This gives some interesting inside into the activities of the last decade and clearly shows the increased activities of the team in the recent years, now that `expl3` (the programming layer of LaTeX3) gains more and more followers.
+This gives some interesting insights into the activities of the last decade and clearly shows the increased activities of the team in the recent years, now that `expl3` (the programming layer of LaTeX3) gains more and more followers.